steven-mcdonald/geospatial-mapping/README.md

-# Generating a Monthly Global Land Temperature Map Gif
+# Generate Various Geospatial plots
 ---

+## Generating a Monthly Global Land Temperature Map Gif

 This project gathers global land temperature data and generates a gif to shows its month-to-month variation over 4 years from May 2020 to April 2024.